GetStream/mml-react/README.md

 - fix stream-chat-react build issues (done)
 - functional components with hooks (done)
 - use a context to share stuff to lower level components (done)
-- toReact should be defined at the tree level and allow you to overwrite the mappings (1 day left)
+- toReact should be defined at the tree level and allow you to overwrite the mappings (done)
 - make mml in stream chat react a singleton type of pattern (done)
-- refactor how state is handled for date picker element and number element
+- refactor how state is handled for date picker element and number element (in progress)
 - move the converterConfig for react into it's own file
 - move all tags into it's own file
 - styleguidist for all react tags
 - prop types for all react tags
+- cleanup all linting errors
 - Fix CSS of stream-chat-react
 - validation:
   -- XSD seems like the nicest way to validate the MML (but libs dont support it well)